core-wg/senml-spec/draft-ietf-core-senml.md

 record, etc. In addition the records need to be in chronological order.
 An example of this is show in {{resolved-ex}}.

+The Version field MUST NOT be present if the SenML version defined in this document is used and MUST be present otherwise in the first SenML Record.

 Future specification that defines new base fields need to specify how the field is resolved.